 Examines three major American political movements of the 1960s - the black movement, the student movement, and the feminist movement - with an emphasis on the interactions among philosophy, politics, and culture.
-These themes are studied using original sources including theoretical writings by the movements' main proponents and texts describing particular events and developments in political and social history.
-Source materials may also include documentary films and recordings which represent the cultural assumptions of the period.
+These themes are studied using original sources including theoretical writings by the movements' main proponents and texts describing particular events and develop-

-BHP-304 Honors Seminar: Europe's Armageddon: The First World War in History and Literature 3 credits
+BHP-304 Honors Seminar: Europe's Armageddon: The First World War in History and Literature

-An investigation into the history and literature of World War I in order to understand how it shaped the civilization of the 20th century and how it affected the lives of those who experienced it.
+Investigates the history and literature of World War I in order to understand how it shaped the civilization of the 20th century and how it affected the lives of those who experienced it.